Binna Burra (lodge)

 Binna Burra is a parcel of private land and mountain lodge within the locality of Binna Burra and surrounded by Lamington National Park in Queensland, Australia.
 It is also a locality in the Scenic Rim Region.
 The lodge lies in the north-eastern corner of the Lamington Plateau in the McPherson Range, 75 km south of Brisbane in the scenic rim hinterland of the Gold Coast.
 Binna Burra lies within the catchment of the upper Coomera River.

 It's about 30 minute drive up the mountain from Nerang and a similar distance from Canungra.
 It is marketed as an ecolodge and was one of the first nature based resorts to be established in Australia.
 In 2000, the resort was the first commercial accommodation provider to be awarded Green Globe Certification in Australia.
 The lodge and other aspects of the built environment at Binna Burra are listed on the Queensland Heritage Register as the Binna Burra Cultural Landscape.
 Binna Burra was the first Australian hotel or resort to become signatory to the UN's Global Compact.

 In September 2019, the area was devastated by bushfires and the historic lodge was destroyed.
 After one year of closure, the Binna Burra side of Lamington National Park reopened to the public in September 2020.

+In August 2024 the Binna Burra Chairman (Steve Noakes) and Vice Chair (Hal Morris) signed the contract with iQConstruct to build a new lodge.

 The mountain lodge is a drawcard for the Scenic Rim.
 Binna Burra means "where the Antarctic Beech trees grow" in a local Aboriginal language.

 History

 In 1930, Romeo Lahey and Arthur Groom were leaders in the formation of the National Parks Association of Queensland.
 Three years later, along with many members of the NPAQ they led the formation of an unlisted public company called Queensland Holiday Resorts, with Binna Burra Lodge becoming the first such facility in their vision to provide access and accommodation adjacent to national parks.
 From the outset the company aimed to make ecotourism and environmental protection a significant objective under the guidance of one of its founders Romeo Lahey.
 Binna Burra remained apart from the nearby national park as the properties around were bought by the Queensland Government on an irregular basis, to extend the size of the park.

 The main lodge, now destroyed by bushfire, was originally completed in 1933.

 Gravel road reached Binna Burra in 1947.

 In 2012, facilities were expanded with the construction of 20 modern new apartments to add to the log cabins already accommodating visitors.

-In September 2019, the facilities of the lodge, including the original accommodation buildings, reception lounge and dining room were tragically lost in the Queensland bushfires.
+In September 2019, the facilities of the lodge, including the original accommodation buildings, reception lounge and dining room, were destroyed in the Queensland bushfires.
 Guests had been evacuated.
 The rainforest surrounding the accommodation at Binna Burra is normally fire-resistant.